dixiedream/ansible/README.md

 *Other scripts found in the dedicated folder are very specific to my needs and require some tweaks to use*

 ### Steps
+- Create a vault key file in your home at `~/.config/ansible` with your decrypt password.
+If you don't want to use secrets just comment the line in `ansible.cfg` file
-1. Change the user var in `group_vars/all.yml` accordingly
+- Change the user var in `group_vars/all.yml` accordingly
-2. Run one of the scripts in `scripts`, for example `sh ./scripts/baseInstall.sh`
+- Run one of the scripts in `scripts`, for example `sh ./scripts/baseInstall.sh`